Are Surveys Effective in UX Research?

 The idea is to validate that the given problem is:

-2. How much would they be willing to pay.
+How much would they be willing to pay

 You've gone ahead and conducted your interviews and now you want to corroborate your findings.
 A survey can help you do this at scale!

-Specifically, you can send out something like the Van Westendrop's price sensitivity analysis questions as a survey to your bigger user pool.
+Specifically, you can send out something like Van Westendrop's price sensitivity analysis questions to survey your larger user pool.

-Not only does this help you validate your hypothesis, but also quantifiably corroborate it at scale.
+Not only does this help you validate your hypothesis, but also quantifiably corroborates it at scale.

 Survey research and behavioral data, combining the results from a comprehensive, multimarket attitudinal and behavioral survey with analysis of Netflix behavioral data.